ElektraInitiative/libelektra/doc/decisions/semantics_name.md

 - for consistency, whenever possible, meta-data should be preferred
 - no escaping of key base names necessary
-- it is very unlikely that the UTF-8 sequence `®elektra` (i.e. the 9-byte sequence `C2 AE 65 6C 65 6B 74 72 61`) collides with a real key base name
-  a user wanted to have
+- it is very unlikely that `®elektra`  collides with a real key base name a user wanted to have
 - `®elektra` makes very clear that there is a special reserved meaning
+- `®elektra` UTF-8 encoding decodes to "some character" + ® in many 8-bit encodings
+  (including ISO 8859-1 aka Latin1 and Windows (Codepage) 1252,
+   in the encoding `C`, however, you get `''$'\302\256''elektra'`)

 ## Implications